open-telemetry/opentelemetry-php-contrib/examples/aws/README.md

 ### Run Collector

-Open a new terminal window and navigate into the aws-otel-collector folder.

 Run the following command.
 Make sure to replace `YOUR_ACCESS_KEY_HERE` and `YOUR_SECRET_ACCESS_KEY_HERE` with your own specific keys.

 ```console